RBI Grade B Syllabus & Pattern 2023: Prelims and Mains Topic Wise Syllabus, PDF Download

 • RBI Grade B is a computer-based test that is administered online.

-• The papers will be set bilingually in English and Hindi, with the exception of the English language section.
+• The papers will be set bilingually in English and Hindi, except the English language section.

 • The exam pattern and difficulty level for RBI Grade B Prelims and Mains differ as follows: